Szechuan Cumin Lamb Ragu Recipe

 Twisted’s Szechuan Cumin Lamb Ragu Recipe is basically the best dish at your favourite Szechuan restaurant, but in pasta form!

-Done in 2 hours
+2 hours cook

 Serves 4